syncfusion-content/fileformat-docs/File-Formats/PDF/Working-with-Document-Conversions.md

 #### Converting the URL to a PDF document

-To convert website URL or local html file to PDF using WebKit rendering engine, please refer the below code snippet.
+To convert website URL or local HTML file to PDF using WebKit rendering engine, please refer the below code snippet.

 {% tabs %}